Where is Best to Put Your Attribute Points in New World?

 There is no limit on how many times you can do it, so although there is a small coin price to pay, this is not something that should discourage you from experimenting with different ways to distribute your Attribute Points.

-So there are many things to take into consideration when choosing where to put your points, but most of those decisions are directly connected to your weapons of choice.
+So there are many things to take into consideration when choosing where to put your New World max attribute points, but most of those decisions are directly connected to your weapons of choice.

 The first thing to keep in mind here is that you want to know what is going to be your main weapon and why you’re picking the second one.